aerickt/lapwing-for-beginners/src/Home.md

 In early 2022, I was dissatisfied with the state of learning resources for Plover theory and started working on a new dictionary.
 However, throughout this process, I realized that Plover theory itself had many gaps and adding all the valid outlines would be impossible.
 I added more and more rules to account for these theory gaps, and slowly the entire project diverged far enough from Plover to be considered its own theory.

-Nearly two years later, Lapwing is used by several community members and is a regarded as a viable theory to learn.
+Over two years later, Lapwing is used by several community members and is a regarded as a viable theory to learn.
 I created this resource to make stenography more accessible to hobbyists.